 - losing any excess weight

-- making sure you don’t drink more than recommended alcohol limits
+- making sure you don’t drink more than the recommended alcohol limits

 - stopping smoking if you smoke

 The main group of medicines for lowering cholesterol are called statins.
-Statins used in the UK include atorvastatin and simvastatin.
 Your GP may recommend you take a statin if changes to your lifestyle haven’t reduced your cholesterol level enough.
-There are some other instances when you’ll be offered statins.
-These include if you’re 85 or older, have type I diabetes, kidney disease or if you’ve already had a heart attack or stroke.
+There are some other instances when you may be offered statins.
+These include if you have type I diabetes or kidney disease, or if you’ve already had a heart attack or stroke.
 Your GP may also offer you statins if you are 85 or over, taking into account whether the treatment is right for you personally.

 High cholesterol is often caused by a number of factors, which all act to increase your cholesterol level.
 These may include:

 - having a diet high in saturated fat.
 See our FAQ on fats below for more information.

 - not doing much exercise